Karlroxas21/technical-exam-dri-angular/README.md

 ## Karl Marx Roxas Technical Exam for Digital Room

-I do not use any frameworks to demonstrate simplicity and performance.

 ## Features
 - Upload and display images on the canvas.
 - Add and edit text objects.